AI Engineering Answers

 -

-Your backlog does not need faster typing—it needs finished runs
+Your backlog does not need faster typing: it needs finished runs

 -

-“AI wrote it” is not a pass on testing—verification belongs in the definition of done
+“AI wrote it” is not a pass on testing: verification belongs in the definition of done

-Separate human judgment from automated verification: unit, integration, and heavier checks should gate AI-generated changes the same way they gate human ones.
+Separate human judgment from automated verification.
+Unit, integration, and heavier checks should gate AI-generated changes the same way they gate human ones.
 Crew Orbit makes validation steps explicit inside workflows.

-AI qualityQASaaSCI/CDMay 20, 2026 · 2 min read
+QASaaSsoftware deliveryMay 20, 2026 · 2 min read

 -